 After the brief public comment period ended, there was no discussion by the commission, with Chairman Jim Dailey bringing it to a voice vote.

 "All in favor of the motion to rename the airport Bill and Hillary Clinton National Airport signify by saying aye," Dailey said, with all of the commissioners speaking up.
 "Any opposed?
 Hearing none, then the motion is adopted,” Dailey said to applause from the crowd.

-Afterward Dailey told reporters he was pleased by the decision, noting how Clinton’s Presidential Library draws hundreds of thousands of people to Little Rock each year.
+Afterward Dailey told reporters he was pleased by the decision, noting how the Clinton Presidential Library draws hundreds of thousands of people to Little Rock each year.

 "Next Sunday we will have the inaugural flight on U.S. Airways, 3 o’clock in the afternoon from now, Bill and Hillary Clinton National Airport to Reagan National Airport in Washington, DC.
-What an example of bi-partisanship," Dailey said with a laugh.
+What an example of bi-partisanship," Dailey said.